 Fruit preparation

-While these fruit preparations can make them easier for the gut to tolerate, people experiencing a Crohn’s flare should still only eat them in moderation, as excess consumption may trigger symptoms.
+While these preparations can make it easier for the gut to tolerate fruit, people experiencing a Crohn’s flare should still eat them only in moderation, as excess consumption may trigger symptoms.

 Protein is a critical part of a balanced diet and essential for overall health.
 However, many animal protein sources are also high in dietary fats.

-A high intake of animal fats is a risk factor for developing many IBDs, including Crohn’s.
+A high intake of animal fats is a risk factor for developing IBD.
 Consuming high levels of dietary fat can also worsen existing IBD symptoms.

 Prioritizing lean protein sources can help a person maintain adequate nutrition while minimizing the risk of IBD symptoms.